 Brick Fleagle and Luther Henderson were jazz musicians and arrangers who were business partners and close friends.
 The Brick Fleagle and Luther Henderson papers and collection of jazz recordings contain manuscript and published scores of Fleagle's and Henderson's compositions and arrangements, personal papers of Brick Fleagle, photographs, and recordings.

 A record producer, composer, pianist, critic, and educator, Cal Lampley taught at the Peabody Conservatory and Morgan State University for many years after working in the record industry.
-The Cal Lampley papers contain manuscript scores of his music and a small collection of concert programs and related papers.
+The Cal Lampley music manuscripts contain scores of his music and a small collection of concert programs and related papers.

 Christopher Lobingier (1944-2014) was a composer based in Baltimore who wrote the original score to the 1977 John Waters film Desperate Living and participated in the Baltimore Composers Forum.
 This collection contains scores of original compositions by Chris Lobingier, including his score to Desperate Living, as well as materials related to the Baltimore Composers Forum, recordings, and other ephemera.

-Kaikhosru Shapurji Sorabji was a renowned pianist and composer whose complex music is rarely performed.
+Kaikhosru Shapurji Sorabji was an English pianist and composer.
 The collection contains published writings as well as photocopied scores of Sorabji's music for piano, chamber ensembles, orchestra, organ, and voice.